What is epithelial tissue? Full Information

 1- Transitional epithelium –

 Such an epithelium can increase or decrease its area.
-This means the volume of the organ in which this epithelium is present can be small or large.
+This means the organ volume in which this epithelium is present can be small or large.
 A basement membrane is not found in this epithelial tissue.

-Example:- Bladder, When urine is collected in the bladder, the volume of the bladder increases, and when urine is expelled, its volume decreases.
+Example: Bladder: When urine is collected in the bladder, its volume increases, and when urine is expelled, its volume decreases.
 This epithelium is found only in the urinary bladder and urinary tract.

 2- Stratified epithelium –

-A basement membrane is found in this epithelium.
-Above this membrane, there is a cell layer that can be cuboidal or columnar, and the cells above it are polygonal, and the last cell layer above it is flat.
-Or it can be cuboidal or columnar, the shape of which will be the type of stratified epithelium.
+This epithelium contains a basement membrane.
+Above this membrane is a cell layer that can be cuboidal or columnar.
+The cells above it are polygonal, and the last layer above it is flat.
+The shape of this layer will determine the type of stratified epithelium.

 There are three types of stratified epithelium.